secretstartups/handbook/people-group/learning-and-development/certifications/gitlab-201/index.html.md

 ## Introduction

 Welcome to the GitLab 201 Tool certification page!
-Here you will find our 201 course on how to use GitLab.
+This is a self-paced course consisting of reading material, video tutorials and knowledge assessments at the end of each lesson.
+To become certified in GitLab 201, participants will have to pass all 3 lessons with at least 80%.

 ### Who can benefit from this 201 training?